Jai-Chiranji-07/nexora-hubspot-enterprise-implementation/docs/00_Project_Planning/03_Ideal_Customer_Profile.md

 # Why This ICP Matters

-The Ideal Customer Profile serves as the strategic foundation for every future implementation throughout this project.
+The Ideal Customer Profile serves as the strategic foundation for Nexora's business, marketing, sales, customer success, and operational strategy.

 It directly influences: